 We have to stress that it’s important for everyone to take responsibility for themselves in following these rules.
-We reserve the right to instruct anyone who doesn’t adhere to this policy to leave the studio immediately, and the terms of our Waiver and T&Cs will apply to any such event.
-Whatever measures we take, we cannot guarantee that you will not come into contact with the virus in the course of visiting our studio.
-All we can do is attempt to minimise the risk.
-Every person coming into the studio must make their own decision to do so, having regard to their own personal circumstances.
+We reserve the right to instruct anyone who doesn’t adhere to this policy to leave the studio or the session they are in immediately, and the terms of our Waiver and T&Cs will apply to any such event.

 Our strategy is to try to minimise the possibility of both airborne transmission and surface transmission.

 General rules (you’ll recognise these as the government-distributed advice)